dcheng728/Simple-Graph/README.md

 # Simple-Graph
-A simplistic functioning graph with Kruskal
+A simplistic functioning graph with Kruskal's Algorithm